 - Lab tests, including kidney and liver function, cyclosporine levels, blood pressure, lipids, and electrolytes, may be performed while you use cyclosporine capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use cyclosporine capsules with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Cyclosporine capsules may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cyclosporine capsules while you are pregnant.
 Cyclosporine capsules has alcohol in it.
 Discuss any questions or concerns with your doctor.
-Cyclosporine capsules is found in breast milk.
+Cyclosporine capsules are found in breast milk.
 Do not breast-feed while taking cyclosporine capsules.

 Possible side effects of cyclosporine capsules: